East Jerusalem: Etymology

 East Jerusalem is the familiar term in English.
 Arabs largely use the term Arab Jerusalem for this area in official English-language documents, emphasizing the predominance of the Arabic-speaking Palestinian population while Israelis call the area East Jerusalem because of its geographic location in the east of the expanded Jerusalem.

 History

 Ancient period

-The area of East Jerusalem has been inhabited since 5,000 BCE, with settlement beginning in the Chalcolithic period.
-Tombs are attested by the Early Bronze Age, around 3,200 BCE.
-In the late second millennium BCE settlement concentrated around the City of David which was chosen because of its proximity to the Gihon Spring.
-Massive Canaanite constructions were undertaken, with a water channel excavated through rock drawing water to a pool inside the citadel, whose wall was a massive 23 feet thick, built from rocks some weighing up to 3 tons.
+The area of East Jerusalem has been inhabited since 5000 BCE, with settlement beginning in the Chalcolithic period.
+Tombs are attested by the Early Bronze Age, around 3200 BCE.
+In the late second millennium BCE, settlement concentrated around the City of David, which was chosen because of its proximity to the Gihon Spring.
+Massive Canaanite constructions were undertaken, with a water channel excavated through rock drawing water to a pool inside the citadel, the wall of which was 23 ft thick, built from rocks weighing up to three tonnes.

 British Mandatory Period

 In 1934, the British Mandatory authorities divided Jerusalem into 12 wards for electoral purposes.
 The mapping was criticized by those who believed it was drawn to ensure a Palestinian majority on the Jerusalem city council.
 The actual mapping suggests otherwise, according to Michael Dumper, who states that the peculiar "hook" on the western electoral borders was a gerrymander made to include as many new Jewish neighbourhoods on that side as possible, while keeping outside of the boundaries Arab villages.
 To the east, the city's border ended at the Old City walls, in order to exclude the contiguous Arab neighbourhood of Silwan, Ras al-Amud and At-Tur and Abu Tor.
 These boundaries defined the municipality down to 1948.
 By 1947 Palestinian Arabs constituted a majority overall in the Jerusalem district, but Jews predominated within the British municipal boundaries, 99,000 to 65,100 Arabs.
 The Jewish presence in eastern Jerusalem was concentrated to the Old Quarter, with a scattering also present in Silwan and Sheikh Jarrah.